Marketing

 Why the human is still essential here

-A marketer must judge which critiques are valid, reconcile conflicting recommendations, and make the final strategic decisions; AI is used as a challenger to improve thinking, not as the strategy owner.
+A marketer must judge which critiques are valid, reconcile conflicting recommendations, bring real market context, and make the final strategic decisions; AI is used to challenge and sharpen thinking, not to own strategy.

 How people use this